-UK's May to appoint new aid minister, seeking to maintain delicate Brexit balance
+UK's May faces Brexit balancing act to replace scandal-hit minister

-LONDON (Reuters) - British Prime Minister Theresa May is expected to appoint a new aid minister on Thursday following a resignation which has left her with the difficult task of finding the right person to maintain fragile unity in a cabinet divided over Brexit.
+LONDON (Reuters) - British Prime Minister Theresa May is expected to appoint a new aid minister on Thursday following a resignation that has left her struggling to stave off open conflict in a cabinet divided over Brexit.

+May is grappling with crises on several fronts.
+Her team is struggling to make headway in exit talks with the European Union, several ministers are embroiled in a wider sexual harassment scandal and her ability to command a majority in parliament is facing its most serious test.

-On Wednesday, cabinet minister and strong Brexit supporter Priti Patel resigned over undisclosed meetings with Israeli officials, saying her conduct had fallen below the standards required of her post.
+On Wednesday, cabinet minister and prominent Brexit supporter Priti Patel resigned over undisclosed meetings with Israeli officials.

 That has forced May into her second cabinet reshuffle in a week after former defense minister Michael Fallon resigned in a sexual harassment scandal that has also led to investigations into the conduct of two other ministers including May’s deputy.